“Legacy” medical devices and IVDs under EU legislation

 Legacy devices under the EU MDR and IVDR are those devices allowed to be placed on the market after the date of application of the corresponding regulation (i.e. 26 May 2021 for the EU MDR and 26 May 2022 for the IVDR), subject to the transitional provisions in EU MDR Article 120(3) and Article 110(3), respectively.

-The following devices may qualify as “legacy”, provided the conditions in EU MDR Article 120 or IVDR Article110 are fulfilled for each case:
+The following legacy devices can benefit from the extended transitional periods, provided the conditions in EU MDR Article 120 or IVDR Article 110 are fulfilled for each case:

-• All medical devices that still have a valid Notified Body certificate (issued in accordance with the former MDD, AIMDD or IVDD),
+- All devices covered by a valid Notified Body certificate (issued in accordance with the former MDD, AIMDD or IVDD), prior to the date of application of the EU MDR (26 May 2021) or IVDR (26 May 2022),

-• Medical devices only (i.e. excluding IVDs) with a Notified Body certificate that has expired before 20 March 2023, and
+- Medical devices only (i.e. excluding IVDs) with a Notified Body certificate under the MDD/AIMDD that had expired before 20 March 2023,

-• Those devices that did not require the involvement of a Notified Body for CE marking under the former Directives (thus, with no certificate) but would now require so under the EU MDR or IVDR qualify as legacy devices.
+- Those devices that did not require the involvement of a Notified Body for CE marking under the former Directives (thus, with no certificate), i.e. Class I medical devices, Annex XVI products and self-declared IVDs, but would now require so under the EU MDR or IVDR.

 This means that the following categories are NOT considered legacy devices: